meidiao/dgx-test/README.md

 # This project is to demo how to test on DGX
 # add text for copyright branch
 ADD one line
-add one line from github
+add 1st line from github